A boat with trash trackers on it.

 In 2001, I signed up for a working vacation with a crew of 8, (four men and four women), called Trash Trackers, to help clean up Lake Powell.
 This is a volunteer opportunity that exists between the first of April and November.
 Since 1989, the United States Department of the Interior offers five and three day trips aboard a houseboat on Lake Powell.
 Lake Powell is located in the Glen Canyon Dam Recreation Area outside of Page, Arizona.
 The lake is mostly in Utah, but starts in northern Arizona.

-Everyone seems to have a story of where they were and what they were doing at the time of Sept.
-11, 2001.
+Everyone seems to have a story of where they were and what they were doing on that fateful day.
 This is my story.

 An Opening in the Heavens